Photon-GitHub/AntiCheatAddition/README.md

 ### Installing

-As maven automatically handles all dependencies for you you just need to clone the project and add it as a maven project.
+As maven automatically handles all dependencies for you, you just need to clone the project and add it as a maven project.

 ## Deployment